-The Audit Committee, comprising the non-Executive Directors and chaired by W Brown, meets at least twice per year and overviews the monitoring of the Group's internal controls, accounting policies, financial reporting and provides a forum through which the external auditor reports, as well as ensuring the auditor remains independent of the Company.
-It meets at least once a year with the external auditor without Executive Board members present.
+The Audit Committee, comprising the Directors and chaired by W Brown, meets at least twice per year and oversees the monitoring of the Group's internal controls, accounting policies, financial reporting and provides a forum through which the external auditor reports, as well as ensuring the auditor remains independent of the Company.

-AorTech International Plc.
-REPORT OF THE REMUNERATION COMMITTEE
+AorTech International plc REPORT OF THE REMUNERATION COMMITTEE

 This report meets the relevant requirements of the AIM Rules and describes how the Board has applied the Principles of Good Governance relating to Directors' remuneration.
 In accordance with best practice, notwithstanding that these regulations do not apply to AIM companies, a resolution to approve the report will be proposed at the Annual General Meeting of the Company at which the financial statements will be approved.